Goran Radojević

-Goran Radojević (born 9 November 1963) is a retired Serbian footballer, who also holds German citizenship.
+Goran Radojević (born 9 November 1963) is a Serbian retired footballer, who also holds German citizenship.

 Career

 Radojević began his career at his hometown-club Radnički Kragujevac, before playing for Rad, Spartak Subotica, and NK Osijek in Yugoslavia.
 In 1990, he moved to Austria, where he spent two seasons with Sturm Graz in the Austrian Bundesliga.
 At the end of his career, he had stints in Germany with Sportfreunde Siegen and Eintracht Braunschweig.

 Post-retirement

 After retiring as a player, Radojević has stayed in Germany, where he lives in the Braunschweig/Wolfenbüttel area and has managed several teams at the amateur and youth level.